 January is National Cervical Health Awareness Month

 Cervical cancer is more common in Latinas and blacks, but black women die of it at a greater rate than any other race.
 It is more prevalent in middle age.
-According to the National Cancer Institute, more than 36 percent of the cases are found in women over the age of 55.
+According to the NCI, the median age at diagnosis is 49; the median age at death is 57.

-Below are general guidelines for cervical cancer screening.
-A test for HPV is now recommended in conjunction with the Pap smear for women of a certain age.
+Below are general guidelines for cervical cancer screening recommended by the American Cancer Society.
+A test for HPV is now recommended in conjunction with the Pap smear for women beginning at age 30.
 Your doctor may recommend a different schedule for you.
-The American Congress of Obstetricians and Gynecologists and the ACS recommend the schedule below.